 A practical Python project skeleton generator.

-Micc is a Python project manager: it helps you organize your Python project from simple single file modules to fully fledged Python packages containing modules, sub-modules, apps and binary extension modules written in Fortran or C++.
-Micc organizes your project in a way that is considered good practice by a large part of the Python community.
+Micc2_ is a Python project manager: it helps you organize your Python project from simple single file modules to fully fledged Python packages containing modules, sub-modules, apps and binary extension modules written in Fortran or C++.
+Micc2 organizes your project in a way that is considered good practice by a large part of the Python community.

-- Micc adds typically files containing example code to show you how to add your own functionality.
+Micc2 adds typically files containing example code that shows you how to add your own functionality.

 You can automatically extract documentation from the doc-strings of your files, and build html documentation that you can consult in your browser, or a .pdf documentation file.